alaivon/myBlog/README.md

 ### User Story

-1. As a user, I want to be able to create posts and share.
+1. As a user, I want to be able to create posts and share by FB & Google Plus.

 2. As a user, I want to be able to edit & destroy posts, so that I can  manage my blog.(But I won't set the limit here)